Empowering Healthy Aging through Science and Community Engagement

 Why Africa-FINGERS?

-AFRICA-FINGERS is the first major brain health study of its kind in Sub-Saharan Africa.
-Over five years, it will involve 600 older adults in Kenya and Nigeria, aiming to reduce the risk of dementia through lifestyle changes such as healthier eating, regular exercise, and mental and social engagement.
+Africa-FINGERS is the first large-scale brain health study in Sub-Saharan Africa.
+Over five years, the study will recruit 600 older adults in Kenya and Nigeria to test lifestyle approaches that may reduce dementia risk, including healthy eating, regular exercise, cardiovascular health, cognitive enrichment and mental and social engagement.

 Empowering Africa’s fight against dementia